Loic-LEROY/PolyMartian/Adrien's Reports/Session16.md

 **Session objective:** Switch from the Arduino Mega to an ESP32 on the robot.
 Etablish a connection between the Nvidia Jetson and the cameras.
 Optimize the closed loop control algorithm by setting a timer on the ESP32 to sample.

+## Communication in USB between our cameras and the Nvidia Jetson

 ## Problem with serial communication with ESP32
 After successfully transfering the program to the ESP32, it was constantly rebooting as the following message was continously printed on the console :